hunar4321/particle-life/README.md

 Some Interesting Patterns to Reproduce:
 -------------------------------------
 You don't need to be exact with the parameters to reproduce these patterns.
-The best way to get intersting patterns is first try random changes, once you find an intersting pattern then try to slowly fine-tune it.
-To avoid being stuck at a local maximum you can make some big point jumps in the paramters and interesting different patterns keep poping up
+The best way to get interesting patterns: First try random paramter explorations, once you find an intersting pattern then try to slowly fine-tune it.
+To avoid being stuck at a local maximum, you can make some occasional big paramters jumps.
+This way interesting & different patterns keep poping up.

 ![](images/some_patterns.jpg)

 Code